CloudCompare/CloudCompare/BUILD.md

 ## Additional optional CMake setup steps

+### [Optional] Setup for the qPoissonRecon plugin

+1. The version of the Poisson Surface Reconstruction library (M. Kazhdan et al.) used by the  is https://github.com/cloudcompare/PoissonRecon.
+It is declared as a submodule of CC's repository.
+You have to explicitly synchronize it (see https://git-scm.com/docs/git-submodule).
+2. Then simply check the INSTALL_QPOISSON_RECON_PLUGIN option in CMake

 ### [Optional] Setup for LibLAS support

 If you want to compile CloudCompare (and ccViewer) with LAS/LAZ files support, you'll need: